 John Desmond Bernal (1901-1971) was one of the most eminent scientists of the twentieth century whose research had a groundbreaking impact across the medical humanities, from x-ray crystallography research, to the impact of war on human life.
 He was a passionate socialist and visionary of the beneficial role of science in society and a driving force in world-wide peace campaigning.

 James Klugmann (1912-1977) was a historian of the Communist Party.
 He joined the party in 1933 while at Cambridge University and was Secretary of the World Student Association in the late 1930s.
+He was in charge of Education for the Communist Party, jointly with Jack Cohen, from 1946 to 1968 and introduced what were then innovatory group-based learning methods.
 He worked for the Communist Party as speaker, educator and writer, and edited ‘Marxism Today’ 1957-77.
 A member of the Marx Memorial Library Committee 1967-77, he was an avid collector of books, pamphlets and ephemera.
-Following his death, his collection of radical literature was donated to the Marx Memorial Library.

 Born in Glasgow in 1903 and moved to Seattle (USA) at the age of ten, John Williamson joined the Socialist Labor Party of America in 1918 and played an important role in the struggles of the automobile, steel and electrical workers, and of the unemployed during the Great Depression of the 1930s.